 - To prevent deterioration of the cooling system, only use coolant approved by Volvo. - Volvo recommends using ready-mixed coolant. - If you use concentrated coolant, mix it half and half ratio of coolant and pure water.
 The purity must meet Volvo's requirements or it could damage the cooling system.
 Contact Volvo support if you are uncertain. - Follow the instructions on the coolant's packaging. - Do not mix different coolants. - Never refill with water only.
-Risk of freezing increases with both low and high levels of coolant concentration.

-1 Open the bonnet.
+Risk of freezing increases with both low and high levels of coolant concentration. - 1 Open the bonnet.

-The coolant container is located in the upper-left corner of the engine compartment, underneath a panel hatch.
-Pull the rubber seal towards the engine compartment to access the hatch.
+Open the panel hatch in the upper-left corner of the engine compartment to access the coolant container.